retr0mouse/horse-races/README.md

 ﻿# Horse races application for Telia internship
+The basic application to create and run horse races, with the additional login capability and betting system, which awards players when they bet on the winning horse.
 ## How to run locally:
 1. Copy the repository
 2. Create a PostgreSQL database